-In 2020, a Group-wide survey was conducted for the first time, which revealed that the majority of occupational accidents involve only short-term hindrances.
-Typical injuries include finger, hand, arm or leg bruises and wounds, head injuries or sprains.
-Methods for improving occupational health and safety include training in the safe use of tools, fire safety information, checking that production machinery is in working order, first aid courses, using less harmful substances in production, improving the "near miss" reporting system, improving health and safety procedures and processes, awareness-raising information, regular walk-throughs, and health and safety meetings.

-The company grants all non-salaried employees the same scope and access to non-occupational health benefits and services as is granted to salaried employees.

-As required by the local situation, employee training, employee participation, consultation and communication of measures to prevent accidents and protect health are carried out by local health and safety experts.

-Novohealth@novomatic.com is available for all employees when it comes to communicating on health and safety mat-
+- clude finger, hand, arm or leg bruises and wounds, head injuries or sprains.
+Methods for improving occupational health and safety include training in the safe use of tools, fire safety information, checking that production machinery is in working order, first aid courses, using less harmful substances in production, improving the "near miss" reporting system, improving health and safety procedures and processes, awareness-raising information, regular walk-throughs, and health and safety meetings. - The company grants all non-salaried employees the same scope and access to non-occupational health benefits and services as is granted to salaried employees. - As required by the local situation, employee training, employee participation, consultation and communication of measures to prevent accidents and protect health are carried out by local health and safety experts. - Novohealth@novomatic.com is available for all employees when it comes to communicating on health and safety matters.